 - Mix together the flour, and baking powder and add half to the egg/butter mixture and mix gently

-- Add milk, and mix gently
+- Add buttermilk, and mix gently

 - Add remaining flour and berries and mix until JUST blended (don’t overwork your batter)